Bayhealth seeks donors for COVID-19 plasma therapy - Delaware State News

-DOVER – Bayhealth is using plasma from recovered coronavirus (COVID-19) patients to treat those who are severely ill with the virus.
+DOVER — Bayhealth is using plasma from recovered COVID-19 patients to treat those who are severely ill with the virus.

 This type of treatment, which originated more than a century ago, is known as convalescent plasma therapy.
 It involves transferring antibodies from one individual to a blood-matched recipient in order to fight an infection.

-Bayhealth Critical Care and Pulmonary Medicine Physician Pedro Dammert, MD, said that recently published clinical studies show good clinical outcomes with plasma therapy and they’re eager to use this promising treatment on more individuals with COVID-19 infections.
+Bayhealth Critical Care and Pulmonary Medicine Physician Dr. Pedro Dammert said that recently published clinical studies show good clinical outcomes with plasma therapy and they’re eager to use this treatment on more individuals with COVID-19 infections.

 “Each donation can provide up to four units of plasma that could help two or three sick patients,” said Dr. Dammert.
 “Plasma donation is a safe and cost-free way for those who’ve recovered from COVID-19 to give back and potentially save lives.”

-One Bayhealth employee, Lindsey Locke, recently became a plasma donor and shared how rewarding the experience was.
+One Bayhealth employee, Lindsey Locke, recently became a plasma donor and shared her experience.

-“I was really excited for my plasma donation appointment.
-I definitely like to help people – that’s why I became a certified nursing assistant,” said Ms. Locke.
+“I definitely like to help people — that’s why I became a certified nursing assistant,” said Ms. Locke.
 “Working in the hospital, it was heartbreaking to see patients so sick from COVID-19.

 “I actually felt a sense of guilt that I didn’t get very sick from it, so I knew I wanted to donate my plasma to help those that were suffering more.
 I hope as many others that are able to can give back by doing the same.”